microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/06_AI_Agents.md

 ## Creating the Agent

-1. Under _Build and customize_ on the left navigation bar, select **Agents.** In the page that just opened up, click on the down arrow to select **gpt-4o-mini** model.
+1. Under _Build and customize_ on the left navigation bar, select **Agents.**

+1. If this is your first time trying the Agents playground, a page titled "Select or Deploy a model" will appear.
+Click on the down arrow to select **gpt-4o-mini** model.
 Then click **Next**.

 ![screenshot to select Aure OpenAI Service Resource](Images/agents-aoai-select.png)

-2. A new Agent will be created for you.
+1. A new Agent will be created for you.
 Click on it, to be able to configure its properties.

     >[!TIP]
     > **Ensure that you chose the correct deployment**.
 It should say **gpt-4o-mini** along with its version.

-3. Next, let's name our Agent.
+1. Next, let's name our Agent.
 Type the following in the Agent Name textbox:

     ```Contoso Outdoor Sales Agent```

-4. Next, we can provide the Agent with a set of **instructions**.
+1. Next, we can provide the Agent with a set of **instructions**.
 Similar to the *System Message* we saw in previous sections, it provides the Agent with goals to follow.
 Copy the following instructions into the Instructions textbox.

     ```
     You are a sales Agent for Contoso Outdoor.
 You are polite, professional, helpful and friendly.